-#1 Updated by Daniel D about 2 months ago
+Updated by Daniel D over 2 years ago

 This is somehow expected.
 Our system tracks changes of pull-requests, and there were actions attached to the mentioned file, that was now deleted in the next iteration of a pull-request.
 This is why we display this information.
 If you would go back to the previous version we'd still show that file.